yuanluya/dbnet_tensorflow/README.md

 ## Pretrained Models

-- a VGGNet-16 faster RCNN model pretrained on PASCAL VOC
+- VGGNet-16 and RESNET-101 faster RCNN model pretrained on PASCAL VOC
-- Our pretrained VGGNet-16 based DBNet model.
+- Our pretrained VGGNet-16 and RESNET-101 based DBNet model.
-- We plan to release the pretrained models based on ResNet-101.

-The VGGNet-16 based model can be obtained via [this link](http://www.ytzhang.net/files/dbnet/tensorflow/dbnet-vgg-pretrained.tar.gz).
+The pretrained  models can be obtained via [this link](http://www.ytzhang.net/files/dbnet/tensorflow/dbnet-vgg-pretrained.tar.gz).
 This model was trained according to the following procedure from scratch.
 It outperforms the model used in the paper slightly.
 Its evaluation results are summarized as follows.

 - Localization